 such as 'Do not steal', might be rightly broken.

 A detailed description of the website design will be published before the end of 2018 (the author of the DS hopes to first finish and get a book published, the proceeds from which he hopes will help fund full development of the UWA website), by which time this page will at least have been broken down into multiple pages so as to encourage people other than the intelligentsia to actually read it ;-) Please send any comments &/or suggestions regarding UWA design to Design@UWA.Org

 To realise its vision the UWA needs a starting point for the moral guidelines.
 Please send any comments &/or suggestions to OurMorals@UWA.Org

 This is a reduced

-original Starter Set for Our Morals unanimously
+version of the original Starter Set for Our Morals

-agreed at a meeting of nine founder members in 1999.
+unanimously agreed at a meeting of nine founder members in 1999.

 The Starter Set expresses highly generalised principles of behaviour.
 When the UWA website is live it is anticipated that increasingly specific guidelines will be proposed, and that eventually it will replace petitions as the most effective way for your voice to be heard even concerning specific local issues.

 As was made abundantly clear to the initial founder, who in 2013 was deprived of a lot of money mostly by people he hoped would help develop the UWA, the original Starter Set has glaring omissions such as 'Do not lie', 'Do not steal' & 'Be kind'.